Florida teen with Down syndrome asks girlfriend to homecoming

 His homemade sign decorated with yellow flowers said, “Will you be my sunshine to homecoming?”

-She said yes and the couple went to the Seminole High School prom on Saturday.
+She said yes and the couple went to the Seminole High School homecoming dance on Saturday.

 By all appearances, the couple had a great time.